pmfeen/edge-of-stochastic-stability/README.md

 - `--param-distance`: Measures the L₂ gap to a reference parameter vector each time cadence allows (`training.py:302`); build it from `--param-file` or fall back to the zero vector when none is supplied.

 ## On Initialization of NNs
 - The size of initialization really matters for the experiments.
 That's why the default initalization is low - so that initial landscape sharpness is low.
-Feel free to edit `--init-scale`
+Feel free to edit `--init-scale`.

 ## On Tests
 We don't have CI implemented yet.
 The `tests/` folder just contains a number of random tests.